NOAA-EMC/UPP/doc/UserGuide/BuildingRunningTesting/UnitTests.rst

        res = 1
    end if

-This test is a good model because it:
+This example is useful for tests that call the same routine multiple times because it:

 * Calls ``SELECT_CHANNELS_L()`` multiple times with different inputs
 * Resets ``CHANNELINFO%Process_Channel`` between test cases